Are you considering adopting a pup? If so, browse this list to learn about the top seven dog breeds that shed the most hair.

 Great Pyrenees

-Generally, the Great Pyrenees have a thick double coat and lie between average and heavy shedders.
+Generally, the Great Pyrenees have a dense double coat and lie between average and heavy shedders.

 Alaskan Malamute

-Alaskan Malamutes experience two cycles of intensive shedding.
-This cycle occurs when the seasons change.
-It can also increase during the stable months if there’s an underlying medical condition.
+Alaskan Malamutes experience two cycles of intensive shedding that occur when the seasons change.
+An underlying medical condition can also increase shedding during the stable months.

 Siberian Husky

-Siberian Huskies also have a double coat and shed heavily all year round.
+Siberian Huskies also have a double coat and shed heavily year-round.

-However, the shedding intensifies two times a year.
-It’s when the season changes.
+However, the shedding intensifies twice a year when the season changes.

 So, you have to deal with a lot of loose hair.